tasfik007/subpath-test/README.md

 # Test SubPath in nextJs with next-auth

-This project is set up to use NextAuth.js as an authentication provider with two options: GitHub and Keycloak.
-To run the project with GitHub as the provider, you need to configure the following environment variables:
+This project is set up to test subpath in NextAuth.js with an authentication provider with two options: GitHub and Keycloak.
+To run the project with GitHub as the provider, you need to configure the following environment variables in the .env file:

 ## GitHub Provider